isomerpages/moe-plmgss/_accolades/Student Awards/Student Awards.md

 ![](/images/EOS%20Academy%20magazine.png)

-The school congratulates the following students whose photos are featured by Canon EOS Academy magazine:
+The school congratulates the following students whose photos are featured by Canon EOS Academy magazine:&nbsp;

 *   Janelle Koh, Sec 4A3